Essbase: Block storage (Essbase Analytics)

 Since version 7, Essbase has supported two "storage options" which take advantage of sparsity to minimize the amount of physical memory and disk space required to represent large multidimensional spaces.
 The Essbase patent describes the original method, which aimed to reduce the amount of physical memory required without increasing the time required to look up closely related values.
 With the introduction of alternative storage options, marketing materials called this the Block Storage Option (Essbase BSO), later referred to as Essbase Analytics.

 Put briefly, Essbase requires the developer to tag dimensions as "dense" or "sparse".
 The system then arranges data to represent the hypercube into "blocks", where each block comprises a multi-dimensional array made up of "dense" dimensions, and space is allocated for every potential cell in that block.
 Sparsity is exploited because the system only creates blocks when required.
 In the example above, say the developer has tagged "Accounts" and "Time" as "dense", and "Region", "Customer", and "Product" as "sparse".
 If there are, say, 12,000 combinations of Region, Customer and Product that contain data, then only 12,000 blocks will be created, each block large enough to store every possible combination of Accounts and Time.
-The number of cells stored is therefore 192000 (4 × 4 × 12000), requiring under 2 gigabytes of memory (exact 1,536MB), plus the size of the index used to look up the appropriate blocks.
+The number of cells stored is therefore 192000 (4 × 4 × 12000), requiring under 2 GiB of memory (exact 1,536 MB), plus the size of the index used to look up the appropriate blocks.

 Because the database hides this implementation from front-end tools (i.e., a report that attempts to retrieve data from non-existent cells merely sees "null" values), the full hypercube can be navigated naturally, and it is possible to load values into any cell interactively.